How do I create a pairwise protein alignment?

 Click Tools → Align Sequences → Align Two Protein Sequences....

-Set the two sequences for alignment, use any combination of the following methods to add each sequence:
+- If required set the two sequences for alignment.
+Use any combination of the following methods to add each sequence:

-- Drag individual sequence files into the fields provided
+- Drag individual protein sequence files into the fields provided.

-- Click Please Choose and select a "Recent Protein file"
+- Click the "Choose" dropdown and select a "Recent Protein file".

-- Click Please Choose → Browse to specify a sequence located somewhere on your computer
+- Click the "Choose" dropdown and Browse to specify a protein sequence located somewhere on your computer.

 SnapGene provides three pairwise alignment algorithms.